 Because of this, diagnosis is a tricky process early on.

-Doctors commonly diagnose a child with cerebral palsy depending on the symptoms present:
+Doctors who commonly diagnose a child with cerebral palsy depends on the symptoms present:

 - On average, most children with cerebral palsy are diagnosed within the first 18 months to 2 years of age because over time, symptoms become more apparent.

 - During extreme cases, CP may be diagnosed in as little as a few months after birth.

 - In mild cases, a child may not become diagnosed until their brain is fully developed at three to five years of age.

 This is one of the most discouraging parts early on for parents because if a child shows signs and symptoms of cerebral palsy, a diagnosis may take time.